mstankiewicz1/ContactBook/README.md

-ContactBook is an application that allows to add a single contact contain such data as: name, surname, telephone number, email, contact category and priority status.
+ContactBook is an application that allows to add a single contact contain such data as: name, surname, phone number, email, contact category and priority status.
 The application automatically displays the list of contacts and their number.
 You can also delete the added contact.
 Application is RWD.
 Due to the huge number of mobile devices,